The Phoenix Group Board is committed to high standards of Corporate Governance, to protect our customers and shareholders and enhance our performance.

 Audit Committee

 Katie Murray is the Chair of the Audit Committee.
-The other members are John Pollock, Nicholas Shott and Mark Gregory.
-The composition of the Committee is in accordance with the requirements of the 2018 UK Corporate Governance Code that the Audit Committee should comprise a minimum of three independent non-executive directors of whom at least one member has recent and relevant financial experience, and that the Committee as a whole has competence relevant to the sector in which the Company operates.
-The Audit Committee met nine times during 2023.
+The other members are Nicholas Shott and Mark Gregory.
+The composition of the Committee is in accordance with the requirements of the UK Corporate Governance Code that the Audit Committee should comprise a minimum of three independent non-executive directors of whom at least one member has recent and relevant financial experience, and that the Committee as a whole has competence relevant to the sector in which the Company operates.
+The Audit Committee met nine times during 2024.

 The Audit Committee monitors and reviews the integrity of the financial reporting statements of the Group, including the annual and half-yearly reports and any other related financial statements and disclosures as required.
 The Committee reviews the effectiveness of the Group’s systems of internal control and whistleblowing procedures and is also responsible for reviewing the performance, objectivity and independence of the external and internal auditors.